Akron North median real estate price is $298,600, which is less expensive than 74.1% of New York neighborhoods and 60.5% of all U.S. neighborhoods.

 In Akron North, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Akron North is very tight compared to the demand for property here.

-Real estate in the Akron North neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.8% of U.S. neighborhoods.
-If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+Owner-occupied real estate dominates the Akron North neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 99.8% of neighborhoods in America.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Akron North neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 In addition, three-deckers, duplexes, old Victorian homes cut up into apartments.
 Independent stores on the corner selling pizza.
 These are some of the hallmarks of neighborhoods with lots of small 2, 3, and 4 unit apartment buildings.
 The Akron North neighborhood really stands out in this regard, however, as it is dominated by such small apartment buildings more than nearly any other neighborhood in America.
 This is a stunning visual and lifestyle example of this type of neighborhood.
 In fact, 100.0% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 100.0% of America's neighborhoods.